Champion Lightning ace final exam on ‘last day of school’ - News Break

 Kucherov — who joined Mario Lemieux as the only players to lead two consecutive postseasons in scoring — is signed through 2026.
 Norris Trophy finalist defenseman and 2020 playoff MVP Victor Hedman is signed through 2025 and Stamkos through 2024.

-The most important piece of the future is goaltender Andrei Vasilevskiy, who is under contract through 2028. after never losing back-to-back games and posting a shutout to close out each round.
+The most important piece of the future is goaltender Andrei Vasilevskiy, who is under contract through 2028.
+He won the Conn Smythe Trophy as playoff MVP after never losing back-to-back games and posting a shutout to close out each round.

 “When he locks in, he is remarkable to watch,” Cooper said.
 “I can’t believe how he shuts the door in the biggest games of his career.”